-The Research Institute (TRI) at Western Oregon University improves the quality of life for individuals by facilitating positive change in education, health, and human service systems.
+The Research Institute (TRI) at Western Oregon University improves the quality of life for individuals by facilitating positive change in education, health, and human services systems.

 To attain this vision, TRI conducts a comprehensive multi-disciplinary program of research, evaluation, program/model training, development, technical assistance, direct service, and dissemination serving both typical and special populations of all ages at the local, state, regional, and national levels.

 TRI is guided by partnerships with consumers, families, and practitioners and measures the effectiveness of its work by the impact on their lives.

 The Research Institute at Western Oregon University (formerly Teaching Research), was established in the early 1960s as a research and development arm of the Oregon University System’s (OUS) Chancellor’s Office.
 In 1989, Teaching Research was transferred from the OUS to Western Oregon University (WOU) and has since become an integral part of the campus community.

 Teaching Research (TR) was founded in 1961, to “use research and technology to improve teaching and learning in mathematics and science.”
 Its first funding came from the National Defense Education Act – passed in direct response to the Soviet Union’s launch of Sputnik.
 The Space Race was on, and the national focus was on winning it.